Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 ### Changing the number of nodes

 The number of installed nodes can be altered with an environment variable.
-It can be set after the initial set-up has finished and then the new node can be added by running the `kube-up.sh` script, but at least for me the validation script got stuck and I started over with `vagrant destroy` and then `./kube-up.sh`.
+It can be set after the initial set-up has finished and then the new node can be added by running the `kube-up.sh` script; however, the validation script got stuck so we started over with `vagrant destroy` and then `./kube-up.sh`.

 {% highlight bash %}
 export NUM_NODES=2